Supply Chain Initiatives

 Supplier Evaluation

-We conduct an annual evaluation of Key Suppliers in the areas of quality, cost, delivery, and service and provide feedback on the results.
-The purpose of this is to strengthen our supply chain by reviewing business records, sharing findings with suppliers, and making collaborative efforts for improvement.
+We conduct an annual evaluation of Key Suppliers in the areas of quality, cost, delivery, and service, and provide feedback on the results.
+The purpose of this is to strengthen a sustainable supply chain and enhance our partnerships with suppliers by working together to identify and resolve issues.

-We ask each of Key Suppliers to answer SAQs to check the status of their compliance with the RBA Code of Conduct.
-The purpose of this is to raise the level of our procurement up to international standards.
-We use the results of the SAQs to identify transaction risks.
-We also visit their HQs and production facilities to audit their internal regulations and documents, and records of business that support their responses.
+We ask each of our Key Suppliers to answer SAQs to assess their compliance with our Sustainable Procurement Policy.
+The purpose of this is to raise the level of our procurement to meet international standards and the expectations of society and our stakeholders.
+We use the results of the SAQs to identify transaction risks and make decisions about which suppliers to continue doing business with.
+We also visit their HQs and production facilities to audit their internal regulations, documents, and business records to verify their responses.
 We provide feedback on the results of audits and request improvements, if necessary.
 We ask them to submit an improvement plan and check the effectiveness of their efforts.
-We also communicate the need to strengthen their response capabilities.
+We also communicate the need to strengthen their initiatives related to our Sustainable Procurement Policy.

 BCP and Design Change Management SAQs

-We believe it is important to strengthen our collaborative efforts with Suppliers and Manufacturing Contractors in the areas of business continuity planning (BCP) and design change management.
-We are taking specific measures to enhance the resilience of our supply chain against contingency situations.
-We ask our suppliers to answer SAQs on BCP and design change management in the same manner as we do with our SAQs on RBA compliance.
-The purpose of this is to see if the measures Suppliers and Manufacturing Contractors are taking meet the required standards and, if necessary, to request improvements.
+We believe it is important to strengthen our collaborative efforts with suppliers in the areas of business continuity planning (BCP) and design change management.
+We are taking specific measures to enhance the resilience and agility of our supply chain against contingency situations.
+We ask our suppliers to answer SAQs on BCP and design change management in the same manner as we do with our SAQs on compliance with our Sustainable Procurement Policy.
+The purpose of this is to determine whether the measures suppliers are taking meet the required standards and, if necessary, to request improvements.
 We provide feedback on the results and make requests for improvement.
 We ask them to submit an improvement plan and check the effectiveness of their efforts.
-We also communicate the need to strengthen their response capabilities.
+We also communicate the need to strengthen their response capabilities related to BCP and design change management.

 Supplier Audits

-We audit Key Suppliers about their responses on the RBA, BCP, and design change management SAQs.
+We audit suppliers regarding their responses on the Sustainable Procurement Policy, BCP, and design change management SAQs.
 We interview the managers of their supply chain-related departments and visit their production facilities to see if they comply with relevant regulations and standards.
 We also check their internal rules and records of actions to see if there is any discrepancy.
 This allows us to grasp the status of their activities that we would otherwise not be able to understand merely by conducting SAQs.

 Creditworthiness Checks